 Opinions expressed here are author’s alone, not those of any bank, credit card issuer, airlines or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.

 A big part of what makes a high credit card balance feel like an insurmountable mountain to climb are the obstacles that stand in the way of you and your finances.
 Double-digit interest rates, fees and other terms can keep you stuck in a cycle of debt that’s too expensive to dig out of.

 One solution is to transfer the debt from one or multiple cards to a brand new credit card with a lower Annual Percentage Rate (APR), or to a card that offers a low or zero percent introductory APR on balance transfers, and more amenable terms, to consolidate your monthly payments and the opportunity to save money on finance charges.

 Is a credit card balance transfer right for you?
 Since everyone’s financial situation is different, transferring your debt from one card to another can be a major move.
-Most of all, you’ll want to know what some of the options are for best balance transfer credit card to consider.
+Most of all, you’ll want to consider if a balance transfer card is an option that makes sense for you, and know what to look for when considering the best balance transfer credit card for you.

 What is a Credit Card Balance Transfer?

 A credit card balance transfer is to move all or part of the balance of one credit card to another credit card that has a lower interest rate or to a card with a low or a zero percent introductory APR offer.
 If you’re paying a high interest rate on your balances, moving the balance to a card with a zero percent introductory APR for balance transfers can drastically shorten the time you need to repay the debt because your payments will be applied to the principal balance, not to a combination of principal and interest.
 The same payment, therefore, goes farther toward paying down or paying off your debt.